marchevska/sudachen.github.io/index.md

 **uCcm** is an uC Cortex-M building tool and modules manager.

 ### Applied AI Group &nbsp; _[lnked.in/aaigroup](https://lnked.in/aaigroup)_
 **Applied Artificial Intelligence** is a linkedin group related to aplications of the applied artifitial intelligance.
+It has more than 17K members.